sashafp10/CalcFileExpressions/README.md

 # Future steps
 - DI to be added.
 - More tests
+- Automatically choose calculator type
+- Replace regex parsing with a proper grammar parsing (see BNF)
+- Maybe graphic recognition feature for handling calc

 # Notes
 It was an option to use ETL-pattern but it looks too complicated here

+# Changelog
+**v.
+1.0.1.0** - Added support of a Windows 10 calculator.
+See *ScreenMetroCalcExpressionEvaluator*